 A conceptual figure of the dryland critical zone project drawn by one of our collaborators.

 Our laboratory's work on this project will be to work on some of the carbon aspects, including partitioning carbon sources that contribute to CO2 efflux from the ecosystem, especially soils, and to work with the hydrology and nutrient groups to create an integrated understanding of how carbon cycling responds to hydrologic conditions.
 We also have a closely related project looking at some of these same questions in pecan orchards that are growing along the Rio Grande Valley.
 The work is relevant for understanding how drylands contribute to global C fluxes, and how water resources interact with carbon to control sustainability in areas such as the El Paso border region.

 Partitioning of CO2 fluxes is a major focus of the critical zone project

 2. TESTING THE FUNGAL LOOP HYPOTHESIS IN DRYLANDS

-Fungal loop hypothesis: Fungi are uniquely adapted to dry environments and also have exceptional capabilities to move nutrients.
+We are currently wrapping up work on a major investigation of the role of fungi in dryland soils.
+Fungi are uniquely adapted to dry environments and also have exceptional capabilities to move nutrients.
 As such they are well known in their role as mycorrhizal symbionts to plants that help scavenge nutrients from soils.
 However, in deserts they may play an even more crucial role by forming extensive webs of biotic connection among the denizens of the desert, specifically plants and biological soil crusts.
 However, this fascinating idea has not been totally proven.
-We will use methods such as isotopic tracers to follow elements through the fungal hyphae as well as experimental manipulations of the fungi, the nutrients, and other aspects of the system.
+We have been using methods such as isotopic tracers to follow elements through the fungal hyphae as well as experimental manipulations of the fungi, the nutrients, and other aspects of the system.